dipanshSaxenaVivo/monolith_lambda_api/README.md

   - Database Client: Prisma for database interactions.
   - Logger: A custom logger for tracking application events.
-  - Cryptographic: For handling encryption and decryption tasks using AWS KMS.
+  - Cryptography: For handling encryption and decryption tasks using AWS KMS.

 ### Implementation